7 Frugal Habits to Keep Even When You're Rich

 3. Avoiding lifestyle creep

-The same logic applies to everything you spend money on, but especially ones that are an ongoing expense, like your house and monthly bills.
-It's fine to splurge on the things you care about now that you've got more room in your budget.
+The same logic applies to everything you spend money on, but especially those that are an ongoing expense, such as your house and monthly bills.
+It's fine to splurge on things you care about now that you've got more room in your budget.
 But it's important to be intentional about those splurges.

 Here are some other examples of ways to avoid that lifestyle creep that can happen as your net worth increases:

 - Don't buy more house than you need, even if you can afford it.
-If you're looking to upsize because your current home is just too cramped, think carefully about how much extra space you need and how you would use it.
-Do you actually need more square footage or do you maybe just need more storage to declutter the space you have?
-Do you really need a separate guest room and home office or can those be combined into one room?
-Remember that a bigger house also means more maintenance and more cleaning.
+If you're looking to upsize because your current home is just too cramped, think carefully about how much extra space you need and how you'd use it.
+Do you need more square footage or just more storage to declutter space you have?
+Do you need a separate guest room and home office or can those be combined?
+A bigger house also means more maintenance and more cleaning.
 Even if money is no object, the time and energy you'd need to put into the home still are.

 - Don't accumulate subscriptions just because "it's only $10 per month."
 Again, these little monthly expenses might not drive you to bankruptcy, but it's good to maintain a mindset of avoiding waste.
 They call it lifestyle creep because it has a way of creeping up on you.
 Being vigilant, even about little things like this, can help you stay sharp and ensure every dollar is still being spent with intention.